Significance of the Pipal tree in Hindu Mythology

 The Brahma Purana and the Padma Purana, relate how once, when the demons defeated the gods, Vishnu hid in the peepal.
 Therefore spontaneous worship to Vishnu can be offered to a peepal without needing his image or temple.
 The Skanda Purana also considers the peepal a symbol of Vishnu.
 He is believed to have been born under this tree.

-Some believe that the tree houses the Trimurti, the roots being Brahma, the trunk Vishnu and the leaves Shiva.
 The gods are said to hold their councils under this tree and so it is associated with spiritual understanding.

 The peepal is also closely linked to Krishna.
 In the Bhagavad Gita, he says: